Daniel Skermer is the founder of the West Midlands PA Forum, and the founder of the West Midlands PA Awards

 So, what’s next for Daniel Skermer?
 Where do you want to be in five years’ time?

-I am very excited that the Birmingham PA Awards will rebrand next year and will be known as West Midlands PA Awards.
+I am very excited that the Birmingham PA Awards has rebranded and will be known as West Midlands PA Awards.
 The Forum committees will continue to deliver all that we can for our members as long as they want us to.
 We will work in partnership with the global, national and regional bodies and representatives to continue learning, continue sharing and continue celebrating the industry together.